-The prospective financial statements have been prepared in accordance with the Crown Entities Act 2004 and the Public Finance Act 1989 and comply with Public Benefit Entity Financial Reporting Standard 42: Prospective Financial Statements.
+The prospective consolidated financial statements have been prepared in accordance with the Crown Entities Act 2004 and the Public Finance Act 1989 and comply with Public Benefit Entity Financial Reporting Standard 42: Prospective Financial Statements.

-The Guardians is a public benefit entity, as the primary purpose is to manage and administer the New Zealand Superannuation Fund (NZ Super Fund) and the Elevate NZ Venture Fund (Elevate Fund).
-The prospective financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP) as it applies to prospective financial statements.
-They comply with Public Benefit Entity Standards (PBE Standards).
+The Guardians is a public benefit entity, as its primary purpose is to manage and administer the New Zealand Superannuation Fund ("NZ Super Fund") and the Elevate NZ Venture Fund ("Elevate").
+The prospective consolidated financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand ("NZ GAAP") as it applies to prospective financial statements.
+They comply with Public Benefit Entity Standards ("PBE Standards").